Cyclic Materials Secures $2 Million Investment from InMotion Ventures for Rare Earth Recycling

 Driving Sustainability in the Automotive Industry

-Mike Smeed, Managing Director at InMotion Ventures, praised Cyclic Materials for its innovative technologies, which address a critical need for rare earth magnet recycling.
+Mike Smeed, Managing Director at InMotion Ventures, praised Cyclic Materials for its innovative technologies.
+These technologies address a critical need for rare earth magnet recycling.
 The partnership supports the automotive industry’s transition to a cleaner and more resilient future, aligning with global sustainability goals.

 As the demand for rare earth elements continues to grow, Cyclic Materials is positioned to play a key role in developing a sustainable, circular supply chain for these vital resources.